ttntm/ttntm/src/about.md

 ### Colophon

-There's a [Changelog](/changelog/) that contains all the major changes this website has gone through over the years.

 The tech stack used for the current version is:

+- Cloudflare Pages
 - Eleventy
+- Git
 - PostCSS
-- Cloudflare Pages

-This website contains <s>no</s> _only minimal_ JavaScript ([theme persistence](/blog/dark-mode/)) and the total uncompressed size of it's landing page is less than 100KB.
+This website contains <s>no</s> _only minimal_ JavaScript ([theme persistence](/blog/dark-mode/)) and the total uncompressed size of it's landing page is less than 100 KB.
+There's absolutely no tracking and I will {% ext "never monetize", "https://www.nevermonetize.com" %} this website's visitors and users.

+There's also a [Changelog](/changelog/) that contains all the major changes this website has gone through over the years.

 #### Carbon Rating